 The two most important prerequisites for acceptance into law school are a high GPA and high scores in the LSAT exam.
 Law schools are more interested in these two factors rather than your major.
 However, there are a few majors that will help you be better prepared for law school.
-If you want to be a lawyer, consider these undergrad college majors:
+For future lawyers, consider these undergrad college majors:

 A lot of legal matters touch upon ethics, principles, logic, and morality, all of which are topics that are covered in philosophy.